JuliaLang/www.julialang.org/jsoc/gsoc/turing.md

 ## Making Distributions GPU compatible
 Julia's GPU tooling is generally quite good, but currently Turing is not able to reliably use GPUs while sampling because [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) is not GPU compatible.
 A student on this project would work with the Turing developers and the Distributions developers to allow the use of GPU parallelism where possible in Turing.

 **Recommended skills:** GPU computing.
-Understanding of various statistical distributions useful but not required.
+Understanding of various statistical distributions is useful but not required.

 **Expected output:** A set of Distributions.jl objects where `logpdf` calls can be easily run through a GPU.